chrisnguyenhi/chrisnguyenhi.github.io/essays/interests-in-se.md

 <img class="ui medium left floated image" src="../images/soft.jpg">

-In my senior year of high school, I taught myself how to code because I needed a project to impress a girl at a science fair and now I am a Computer Science major!
+In my senior year of high school, I taught myself how to code because I needed a project to impress a girl at a science fair.
+Now I'm a Computer Science major.

 Hi!
 My name is Christopher Nguyen from Honolulu, Hawaii.
 My interests in Software Engineering lies in both front end development and back end development-- Full Stack.
 My software engineering experiences come from my internships at [Oceanit](http://www.oceanit.com/) and Ditto, a startup funded by the [Blue Startups Accelerator Program](http://bluestartups.com/).